 Selective Whistleblower Representation in High-Risk Matters

-If you are working inside a hospital, university, biotech company, or billing department and something feels off, you are in a difficult position.
+If you are working inside a hospital, university, biotech company, research institution, home health agency, or billing department and something feels off, you are in a difficult position.

-You are expected to do your job, but you are also seeing decisions or patterns that do not sit right.
-In some cases, those practices may cross the line into fraud.
+You are expected to do your job, but you may also be seeing decisions, records, billing practices, or internal patterns that do not sit right.
+In some cases, those practices may cross the line into fraud involving government funds.

 The hard part is figuring out what you are actually looking at—and what to do about it.